-Fiddler Shona Mooney was born near Linlithgow and grew up in Lauder which lies close to the Lammermuir Hills in the beautiful Scottish Borders.
-She enjoys playing traditional tunes from many different traditions including the Border region while her own compositions derive inspiration from a winningly magpie-minded range of subjects, both human and pastoral.
-She was a recipient of the 2005 BBC Radio Scotland Young Traditional Musician of the Year and released her debut album Heartsease, in 2006.
-Her beautifully haunting and evocative composition Tidal Island, supported by Creative Scotland, was recorded for BBC Radio Scotland's Global Gathering in 2012.
-Since then she was awarded Best Screening for a Small Ensemble in the Silent London Poll 2015 for her new score that accompanied 1927 silent film, Annie Laurie.
+Also in-demand as a composer, Shona derives her inspiration from a winningly magpie-minded range of subjects, both human and pastoral.
+She was a recipient of the 2005 BBC Radio Scotland Young Traditional Musician of the Year which led her to release her debut album Heartsease, in 2006.
+Her beautifully haunting and evocative composition Tidal Island (supported by Creative Scotland) was recorded for BBC Radio Scotland's Global Gathering, in 2012.
+Since then she has earned Best Screening for a Small Ensemble in the Silent London Poll 2015 for her new score that accompanied 1927 silent film, Annie Laurie.
 Most recently Shona composed a piece called, For A' That Variation, that was played by the Strathspey & Surreal Society at Celtic Connections 2016.

 "Her arrangements cover the full spectrum: from stripped-down simplicity to far-out electronic experimentalism."